mlocati/mlocati.github.io/_articles/letsencrypt-test-server.md

 ## Configure the host names

-Let's assume you want to test your Let's Encrypt client agains two domain called `www.example.com` and `www.test.com`.
+Let's assume you want to test your Let's Encrypt client against two domain called `www.example.com` and `www.test.com`.
 First of all, you need to tell your computer that those domains reside on your computer.

 This can be done by modifying the `/etc/hosts` file (for Linux and Mac OS X) or the file `C:\Windows\System32\drivers\etc\hosts` (for Windows), by adding these two lines: